Best Time to Take a Caribbean Cruise: Weather, Prices & Crowds

 While K-12 schools in some areas of the United States get vacation this time of year, you will also find many college students looking to party during their March break.
 Many K-12 schools in the United States also have vacations in February, April, and/or October.

-In terms of holidays, the weeks of Christmas and New Year’s will be very busy on a Caribbean cruise.
 Other holidays that coincide with school vacations can be busy as well.
-Though, historically crowds are pretty manageable during Thanksgiving week.
+Though, historically crowds are more manageable during Thanksgiving week.

-Cruise fares fluctuate considerably depending on a few factors.
+If you’re looking for the most budget-friendly Caribbean cruises, it’s important to note that fares fluctuate considerably depending on a few factors.
 Pricing can range widely depending on the cruise line, ship, itinerary, and time of year.
 If you have flexible vacation time, choosing the right time to take a Caribbean cruise can have a big impact on your budget.

 So, what is the cheapest time of year to go on a Caribbean cruise you ask?